 Learning How to Learn: Tips for Developing Executive Function Skills at Home

 Executive function skills are strong predictors of success later in life.
-Read these fun ways children can develop execute function skills at home.
+Read these fun ways children can develop executive function skills at home.

 According to the Center on the Developing Child at Harvard University, executive function skills are: “the mental processes that enable us to plan, focus attention, remember instructions, and juggle multiple tasks successfully.”
 Researchers have found that executive function skills are stronger predictors than IQ of success in school, the workforce, and later in life.

 We want children to gain knowledge in a variety of topics, such as literacy, math, and science.
 This content is the what of learning.
 Executive function refers to the skills that allow children to implement and integrate content.
 It is the how of learning.
 Researchers have likened executive function to the work of an orchestra conductor or air traffic controller—taking control of multiple inputs, filtering distractions, switching gears, considering next steps, synthesizing information, and setting and achieving goals.

 The ability to retain information over short periods of time and make use of it.

 The capacity to control impulses, resist temptation, and manage distractions in order to think before acting.